rahulpal30/Social-Economic-Impact-of-AI-Global-Income-Inequality-/README.md

 ### 📄 Description

-This repository contains the final project report developed by Group 18, examining the multifaceted impact of Artificial Intelligence (AI) on income inequality across global economies.
+This repository contains the final project report developed by team of 5 members, examining the multifaceted impact of Artificial Intelligence (AI) on income inequality across global economies.
 The report investigates how AI adoption influences social and economic structures, with a specific focus on income disparities between and within nations.

 ### 🧠 Key Topics Explored